Loevland/CTF-writeups/Equinor-2021/Beginner/i-think-we-have-a-roof-leak/i-think-we-have-a-roof-leak.md

 ```

 We can also see that the *printf* function is missing something (example of the printf-function in the text for the task above).
+This makes us able to print values stored on the stack, where our flag is stored as well.

 I came over this writeup for a similar problem (https://nikhilh20.medium.com/format-string-exploit-ccefad8fd66b),
 which used the syntax
 > %n$s